aplteam/Cider/docs/Cider-User-Guide.md

 2 = If it's the first project in the current WS then ask the user whether she wants to change the current directory

 If no such value is defined then Cider behaves as if it is defined with the value 1.

+Note that this happens only for the first project in the current WS.

 ##### CheckForDropboxConflicts